 Isn’t that enough to convince you to strive for ADA compliance, rather than complaints?

 ADA Compliance Checklist

-For a deeper dive into the web content accessibility guidelines and how they benefit your organization, download our resource guide, where you will:
+Our resource guide offers a deeper dive into the web content accessibility guidelines and how they benefit your organization.
+Our resource guide features:

-- Understand why your organization should implement the guidelines and ADA compliance
+- Details on why your organization should implement the guidelines and ADA compliance

 eSSENTIAL ACCESSIBILITY has developed a comprehensive accessibility solution to help organizations follow the Web Content Accessibility Guidelines (WCAG) and achieve and maintain compliance with standards and regulations.
 This includes integrating web compliance evaluation services with assistive technology to deliver a transformative experience for people with disabilities.
 Learn more about eSSENTIAL ACCESSIBILITY’s innovative solution.

 - 2017 Disability Statistics Annual Report Disability.
 Compendium, 2017

 - CDC: 53 million adults in the US live with a disability.
 Centers for Disease Control and Prevention

 - Tax Incentives For Businesses.
 US Department of Justice, Civil Rights Division